Working at Bryant

 Thank you for your interest in working at Bryant University.
 We are a student-centered university, focused on providing rigorous academic programs that integrate business and liberal arts to develop the skills and critical thinking that are essential in every profession.

-Bryant’s commitment to its employees’ holistic health was recently recognized by Providence Business News, which named the university as one of the Healthiest Employers of Rhode Island on its 2012 ranking.
-Opportunities for physical fitness, intellectual stimulation, and community engagement are available in spades to employees and their family members.
+Bryant’s commitment to its employees’ well-being was recently recognized with a Worksite Health Award presented by Blue Cross & Blue Shield of Rhode Island and the Greater Providence Chamber of Commerce.
+Opportunities for physical fitness, intellectual stimulation, and community engagement are available to employees and their family members.

 Bryant provides employees with a competitive compensation package.
 Benefits include medical, dental, vision, and life insurance; retirement benefits; as well as sick and vacation packages.